ocdata/ocd-scraper-rp16/readme.md

 # Open Confernce Data Scraper for #rp16

-This is a standalone scrpaer to retrieve session and speaker data from [Re:publica 16](https://16.re-publica.de/) and convert it to Open Conference Data compliant JSON.
+This is a standalone scraper to retrieve session and speaker data from [Re:publica 16](https://16.re-publica.de/) and convert it to Open Conference Data compliant JSON.

 ## Install